 You will join the University College Birmingham Boxing Academy, based at our Richmond House site, as part of the Advanced Apprenticeship in Sporting Excellence (AASE) programme.

-You will study a BTEC Level 3 Sport Performance and Excellence Diploma alongside an NVQ Diploma in Achieving Excellence in Sports Performance.
-Please click to read the full details about the BTEC Level 3 Sport Performance and Excellence Diploma.
+You will study the VTCT Level 3 Sports Studies course alongside an NVQ Diploma in Achieving Excellence in Sports Performance.

 In addition to your academic studies, you will train four times a week and receive specialist instruction in fitness, boxing technique, strength and conditioning, sparring, sports therapy and rehabilitation.